Best Golf Wedges 2022

 We’ve taken a look at some options that could be added to your bag for 2022 and help you find more greens than ever before.
 Go pin seeking with our top choices.

 Read on for the GolfReviewsGuide.com best golf wedges 2022.
-You can also see the best golf drivers for 2022, best golf hybrids 2022, best golf irons for 2022, the best new putters for 2022 and best golf balls for 2022 here.
+You can also see the best golf drivers for 2022, the best golf woods for 2022, best golf hybrids 2022, best golf irons for 2022, the best new putters for 2022 and best golf balls for 2022 here.

 Titleist SM9 Vokey Wedges